glaciers-in-archives/snowman/README.md

 go build -o snowman
 ```

+### Installation on macOS
+On macOS you might get a message that "Apple could not verify “snowman” is free of malware that may harm your Mac or compromise your privacy.".
+To get around this message go to System Settings, then Privacy & Security, scroll all the way down to 'Security' and click 'Allow Anyway' next to the message that snowman was "blocked to protect your mac".
+After that you can run snowman, but you still need to click the 'Open Anyway' button on the following pop-up and enter your password / touchid.

 ## Usage

 Running `snowman new  --directory="my-project-name"` will scaffold a new project utilising the most common Snowman features.